Samsung QLED Gaming Display C49RG90 – Review

 The display supports Adaptive Sync with up to 120 Hz, with both an AMD (6900 XT) and an NVIDIA graphics card (RTX 2070) this worked smoothly in testing.

-Driving example (Assetto Corsa Competizione at night – Monza)
+Driving example (Assetto Corsa Competizione – Monza)

 Despite its high price of over 1000€, the monitor is well worth the money.
 The very good technical data and the good equipment are convincing.
 The screen offers excellent picture quality, although the advantage of HDR in racing simulations is limited in my eyes.
 The easy setup and additional use as a work monitor make the 49 incher superior to a triple-screen setup, but it doesn’t come close to the unsurpassed overview of one..